 Please see here for the Android version.

 The research papers using the n-back app “NBack for iPad” are introduced below.

 The iPhone app “N’Back” is a game-style nBack task app.
 The task is to count the indicated color, or shape.
-After the display the Nth question, answer the number.

 As long as you answer correctly, it will last semi-permanently.

 The figure to count is displayed for a moment and disappears.
 If you don’t have the ability to instantly count figures in addition to temporary memory, you can’t answer correctly with this method.